apache/shardingsphere/docs/document/content/user-manual/shardingsphere-jdbc/special-api/transaction/seata.en.md

 ShardingSphere's Seata integration places the obtained Seata global transaction into the thread's local variables.
 And `org.apache.seata.spring.annotation.GlobalTransactionScanner` uses Dynamic Proxy to enhance the method.
-This means that users should never use the `io.seata:seata-all` Java annotation for ShardingSphere's DataSource.
-That is, when using ShardingSphere's Seata integration, users should avoid using the Java API of `io.seata:seata-all`.
+This means that when using ShardingSphere's Seata integration, users should avoid using the Java API of `io.seata:seata-all`, unless the user is mixing ShardingSphere's Seata integration with the TCC mode feature of Seata Client.

 For ShardingSphere data source, discuss 6 situations,